Satvik601/capstone-template-satvik601/README.md

 - Modify the graph to run all three analyses and store results in state.
 - Update final_report node to merge their perspectives into one structured report.

-[TODO] Step 5: Collect expert content for each coach
+[DONE] Step 5: Collect expert content for each coach
 → Uses: Semantic Search (preparation step for RAG)
 - Identify data sources (YouTube transcripts, blogs, articles, case studies).
 - Download text content into the data/ directory.